Supporting Your Studies

 Curricular Practical Training (CPT)

-CPT is a practical training that is performed for academic credit (part of the school curriculum and commensurate to degree level) AND that is required as part of the academic plan or program curriculum from ALL students in the program.
-Please note, that you must be enrolled in your degree program for at least two sememsters to be eligible for CPT.
-Please see more information about CPT here.
+CPT is a practical training that is performed for academic credit (part of the school curriculum and commensurate to degree level) and that is required as part of the academic plan or program curriculum from all students in the program.
+Please note that you must be enrolled in your degree program for at least two semesters to be eligible for CPT.
+Please see more information about CPT here .

 This includes: